clusterio/clusterio/README.md

 **Warning**: These instructions are for the unstable master version and is not recommended for use, see [the 1.2.x branch][1.2.x] for how to install the stable version.

-JS does not support EOL ubuntu releases.
+NodeJS does not support EOL ubuntu releases.
 Make sure you are on the most recent LTS release or newer.

 Master and all slaves: